 During the duration of a household's occupancy in a tax credit unit, circumstances may warrant the relocation of a household from one unit to another unit (i.e., unit transfer).
-In processing the unit transfer, according to tax credit guidelines, caution must be taken as an improper relocation may result in the loss of the housing credit.53
+In processing the unit transfer, according to tax credit guidelines, caution must be taken as an improper relocation may result in the loss of the housing credit.
+The IRS considers buildings that are not part of a multiple building development as 'separate developments' (See IRS form 8609, line 8b).
+Prior to the Corporation's release of the forms 8609, the owner may make a statement of intent regarding the multiple building election (line 8b of the form 8609).
+The statement must be made with the development's first quarterly report.
+Should the final election to the IRS differ from the owner's statement of intent, any resulting noncompliance will be retroactively reported utilizing form 8823.

-51 An owner of a HTC development cited for major noncompliance may be deemed ineligible to participate in any other programs administered by the Corporation.
+&lt;sup>52 An owner of a HTC development cited for major noncompliance may be deemed ineligible to participate in any other programs administered by the Corporation.

-52 Resident and/or management fraud is defined as the deliberate intent to provide eligibility information not reflective of the household's true eligibility status (i.e., misstate gross annual income, full-time student status, etc.).
+&lt;sup>53 Resident and/or management fraud is defined as the deliberate intent to provide eligibility information not reflective of the household's true eligibility status (i.e., misstate gross annual income, full-time student status, etc.).
 Fraudulent acts will be reported to the IRS in accordance with the requirements stated in the IRS' 8823 Guide, as amended October 2009.